Ali Abdulemam

-Ali Hassan Abdullah Abdulemam (علي حسن عبد الله عبد الامام), widely known as Ali Abdulemam (علي عبد الإمام) is a Bahraini liberal blogger and contributor to Global Voices.
-He is the founder of Bahrain Online, a popular online forum and pro-democracy news website, and a member of the research and advocacy group Bahrain Watch.
+Ali Hassan Abdullah Abdulemam (علي حسن عبد الله عبد الامام), widely known as Ali Abdulemam (علي عبد الإمام) is a Bahraini liberal blogger and contributor to Global Voices who is the founder of Bahrain Online, a popular online forum and pro-democracy news website, and a member of the research and advocacy group Bahrain Watch.
 Although he went into hiding in March 2011 to escape the Bahraini Government's crackdown on protesters, he was convicted in absentia for plotting to overthrow the Government, and sentenced to 15 years in prison.
 Global human rights organizations are unconvinced of Abdulemam's guilt and have voiced opposition to the persistent censorship and obstruction of journalists in the region.
 In 2013, Abdulemam escaped to the UK where he was swiftly granted political asylum.

 Life

 Bahrain Online

 Abdulemam started Bahrain Online as an anonymous blog in 1998, but revealed his identity later in 2002.
 The site rapidly became one of Bahrain's most popular and featured contributions to forums from members of the Bahraini opposition.
 In late 2002, the government of Bahrain ordered the national internet service provider, Batelco, to block access to the site, which was hosted in the US.
 Contributors and readers were able to access the site by using censorship circumvention tools.

 In February 2005, Bahraini authorities raided Abdulemam's home in Jidhafs while Abdulemam was at work.
 When he learned of the raid, Abdulemam turned himself into authorities to face charges of "inciting hatred of the government".
 He and his web team were released after 15 days in custody.